01-edu/public/subjects/DPxAI/colorful-legs/README.md

 ### Context

-Your robot is cool! but you can make it even more striking!
+Your robot is cool!
+But you can make it even more striking!
 Or at least, make it show off its colorful legs to everyone!

 > Follow the instructions, ask your peers if you are stuck and stay motivated because you are close to the goal!
 > Follow every hint you have in the subject!